-The appearance of your home, a buyer's first impression, and other considerations can also affect the sale of your home.
+The appearance of your home, a buyer's first impression, and numerous other considerations can affect the sale of your home.
 Have you considered that home prices in your neighborhood and the value of your property are also factors used for pricing your home?
 In many cases, you may have to bring your home to the buyer.
 Effective marketing will help ensure that your home is sold in a timely manner at the best price.

 Risks of Remodeling Without a Permit

 Most cities require that homeowners obtain a building permit before making modifications to their residence.
 Which modifications require a permit vary by city.
 Also, some cities are more vigilant than others in enforcing permit laws.

 In order for the homeowner to receive a permit, the homeowner or his/her designee is required to file plans and pay fees to the city.
 In addition, the improvements are given a value.
 If they increase the value of the property, this may result in an increase in property taxes.

 Inspections are often required, and this means having to schedule and then wait for inspectors to approve the work to be done.
 This process can be time-consuming and inconvenient in the short run.
 It is for this reason that some homeowners skip the permit process.

 If a permit is needed, and you fail to get one, the city may discover this at some time in the future, and getting a permit retroactively, can often be significantly more expensive and much more problematic than having obtained the permit before work commenced.

 If work is not done in accordance with city procedures or if the inspector is unable to determine if the work has been done properly, the homeowner could be required to open walls, or tear up floors so that the inspection may take place.

 In addition, by law, work not permitted where a permit was required must be disclosed to any prospective purchaser.
 This may cause the owner to discount their sale price or perform costly or time-consuming repairs before the title can be transferred.